Safety Model

 |---|---|

-| tcpdump | Packet capture, disk writes |
+| tcpdump | Packet capture, disk writes, in-userspace, can backpressure if disk is slow |

 | bpftrace | Arbitrary BPF programs |

-| IBSR | Counter-only, no packet capture |
+| IBSR StrictCounter | Counter-only, no payload, no per-packet events |

 What IBSR Cannot Do